axibase/atsd-use-cases/chart-of-the-day/hetzner-outage/README.md

 ## Time to Resolve

-We used the reported counters as inputs to arrive at a rough TTR estimate by dividing the ticket count by the hourly rate, calculated as delta value from the previous report.
+We used the reported counters as inputs to arrive at a rough time-ticket ratio estimate by dividing the ticket count by the hourly rate, calculated as delta value from the previous report.

 ```javascript
 hourly_rate = -1 * (ticket_count - previous_ticket_count);